FPV RC Car

 This shield is the ideal companion for the FPV RC Car and Robotic Arm projects, providing a reliable and versatile foundation for your mechatronic creations.

-Motors Controller Shield (Front View)
+Motor Controller Shield (Front View)

 STEP 1: Solder the 2-pin power input headers (JST or screw terminals)